gillianlaming/Malloc/README.md

         Builds the driver

 mdriver.c
-        The malloc driver that tests your mm.c file Once you've run make, run ./mdriver to test your solution.
+        The malloc driver that tests the mm.c file After running make, run ./mdriver to test your solution.

 traces/